sileshn/ElementaryWSL2/README.md

     backup [contents]
       - `--tar`: Output backup.tar to the current directory.
-      - `--reg`: Output settings registry file to the current directory.
+      - `--reg`: Output settings registry file to the current directory
+	  - `--tgz`: Output backup.tar.tar to the current directory.
+      - `--vhdx`: Output backup.ext4.vhdx to the current directory.
+      - `--vhdxgz`: Output backup.ext4.vhdx.gz to the current directory.

     clean
       - Uninstall that instance.